Shon2003/Chicago-Style-Guide-LaTeX/Citations-LaTeX/instructions.md

 ## Step 3: Citing Sources in Your Document

-Use the `\autocite` command to automatically generate Chicago-style footnotes for your citations.
+Use the `\autocite` command to automatically generate Chicago-style footnotes (Notes and Bibliography style) for your citations.
 The first citation provides a full reference, and subsequent citations use a shortened format if the `short` option is enabled.

 **Example:**